 This is the goal in modern workplaces nowadays.
-Despite the continuing desire to be cutting-edge leaders in the fast-paced business world, employers are now increasingly recognizing the benefits of nurturing work-life balance among employees.
+Despite the continuing desire to be leaders in today’s fast-paced business world, employers are also recognizing the benefits of nurturing work-life balance among employees.
 It can be counter-intuitive but there is logic in caring for other aspects of employees’ lives in order to increase productivity.
-Many companies now offer flexible work schedules, paid time off policies, and company-sponsored family events and activities, among others.
+Many companies now offer flexible work schedules, paid time-off policies and company-sponsored family events and activities, among others.

-According to the Government of Canada’s Work-Life Balance in Canadian Workplaces: Work-life balance is a self-defined, self-determined state of well-being that a person can reach, or can set as a goal, that allows them to manage effectively multiple responsibilities at work, at home, and in their community; it supports physical, emotional, family, and community health, and does so without grief, stress or negative impact.
+According to the Government of Canada, Work-life balance is a self-defined, self-determined state of well-being that a person can reach, or can set as a goal, that allows them to manage effectively multiple responsibilities at work, at home, and in their community; it supports physical, emotional, family, and community health, and does so without grief, stress or negative impact.